SAP/node-rfc/doc/usage.md

 ## Environment

-The `environment` object provides info on node-rfc, SAP NWRFC SDK and NodeJS platform.
+The `environment` object provides info on node-rfc, SAP NWRFC SDK and Node.js platform.

 It is exposed at package level, replicated at Pool and Client class and instance levels: